qrzn23/min/wip/magick/content.md

 Ceremony of the Proclamation of Horus, the Crowned and Conquering Child, as Lord of the Aeon.^[Note : This paragraph was written in the summer of 1911 e.v., just three years before its fulfilment.]

-This whole matter is prophesied in the Book of the Law itself ; let the student take note, and enter the ranks of the Host of the Sun.
+This whole matter is prophesied in the Book of the Law itself; let the student take note, and enter the ranks of the Host of the Sun.

 #### II